RobWar-code/sci-booster/README.md

 The nodes each contain buttons used to provide a new flow or more details about the node.

-The flow lines between nodes are draughted automatically.
+The flow lines are simply drawn as linked lines by the user and arrows and labels can be easily added to them.

 ### Data Model